 Advertise on community bulletin boards.
-Place a classified ad in the local newspaper, and the paper may give you a yard sale sign kit.
+If you place a classified ad in the local newspaper, the paper may give you a free yard sale sign kit.
 Advertise for free on sites like Craigslist and Yard Sale Search.
 Also, people in your community may have created a yard sale Facebook page.
 If so, use it.

 6. Don’t go it alone

 You can’t run a yard sale by yourself.
 At the minimum, you need someone around for when you take a potty break.